-Challenge number Detail of challenge 1 The legacy impact of COVID19/lockdown on attainment of disadvantaged pupils Some disadvantaged pupils had limited adult support for learning at home, resulting in reduced confidence and loss of stamina for learning, as well as some gaps in skills and knowledge.
-This is especially true of children who are presently in EYFS children and children who have moved into KS1.
+Challenge number Detail of challenge 1 Disadvantaged and Vulnerable It is evident that there is still an impact on children from COVID and Lockdown, not all disadvantaged and vulnerable pupils receive PPG funding.
+This includes FSM pupils who will not receive PPG funding until April.
 2 Emotional self-regulation Social, emotional and mental health needs are a significant barrier for many disadvantaged pupils.
 Our assessments show many children lack the ability to name their emotions and find it difficult to self-regulate.
-3 Reading Additional support and intervention is required in phonics and early reading as assessment data indicates that early reading development has been delayed due to COVID19/lockdown.
-4 Maths Internal assessments indicate that attainment in Maths amongst some of our disadvantaged pupils is below that of their peers.
-5 Wellbeing Our Pastoral records show some of our disadvantaged pupils will require additional support for (anxiety, self-esteem, behaviour management) and will require further support from school.
-6 Paucity of experience Pupil voice shows many of our disadvantaged and vulnerable pupils do not enjoy the same experiences as our non-disadvantaged pupils.
-For example, not having access to outdoor space, extra-curricular clubs or cultural experiences.

-7 Challenging experiences in the home environment Pupil voice indicates many disadvantaged and vulnerable pupils are worried about their family circumstances which inhibits their ability to focus on learning.
-8 Attendance Current data shows attendance for disadvantaged pupils to be 6% lower than for non-disadvantaged pupils.
-9 Opportunities accessible to all pupils compared to their peers in the wider community 10 Parental engagement
+3 Reading Additional support and intervention are required in phonics and early reading as assessment data indicates that early reading development has been delayed and Rapid Catch Up is needed.
+4 Maths Internal assessments indicate that attainment in maths amongst some of our disadvantaged pupils is below that of their peers - Part of School Development Plan target 5 Wellbeing Our Pastoral records show some of our disadvantaged pupils will require additional support for (anxiety, self-esteem, behaviour management) and will require further support from school.
+6 Challenging experiences in the home environment Pupil voice indicates many disadvantaged and vulnerable pupils are worried about their family circumstances which inhibits their ability to focus on learning.
+7 Attendance Current data shows attendance for disadvantaged pupils to be 6% lower than for non-disadvantaged pupils.
+8 Parental engagement Parental engagement in school.
+9 Writing Internal assessments have identified that PP pupils are not making progress.